zowe/docs-site/docs/user-guide/configure-instance-directory.md

 - `EXTERNAL_COMPONENTS`: For third-party extenders to add the full path to the directory that contains their component lifecycle scripts.
 For more information, see [Zowe lifecycle - Zowe extensions](../extend/lifecycling-with-zwesvstc.md#zowe-extensions).

+## Configuring a Zowe instance via `instance.env` file

+When configuring a Zowe instance through the instance.env file, `ZOWE_IP_ADDRESS` and `ZOWE_EXPLORER_HOST` are used to specify where the Zowe servers can be reached.

+However, these values may not reflect the website name that you access Zowe from.
+This is especially true in the following cases:
+- You are using a proxy
+- The URL is a derivative of the value of ZOWE_EXPLORER_HOST, such as `myhost` versus `myhost.mycompany.com`

+In these cases, it may be necessary to specify a value for ZWE_EXTERNAL_HOSTS in the form of a comma-separated list of the addresses from which you want to access Zowe in your browser.

+In the previous example, `ZWE_EXTERNAL_HOSTS` could include both `myhost` and `myhost.mycompany.com`.
+In the `instance.env`, this would look like: `ZWE_EXTERNAL_HOSTS=myhost,myhost.mycompany.com`

+This configuration value maybe used for multiple purposes, including referrer-based security checks.
+In the case that the values are not specified, referrer checks will use the default values of `ZOWE_IP_ADDRESS`, `ZOWE_EXPLORER_HOST`, and the system's hostname.
+Therefore, if these values are not what you put into your browser, you will want to specify `ZWE_EXTERNAL_HOSTS` to set the correct value.

 ## Hints and tips

 Learn about some hints and tips that you might find useful when you create and configure the Zowe instance.